open-telemetry/opentelemetry-specification/specification/logs/README.md

 ## OpenTelemetry Solution

-Distributed tracing introduced the notion of trace context propagation.
+Distributed metrics and tracing introduced the notion of trace context propagation.

-Fundamentally, though, nothing prevents the logs to adopt the same context propagation concepts.
-If the recorded logs contained trace context identifiers (such as trace and span ids or user-defined baggage) it would result in much richer correlation between logs and traces, as well as correlation between logs emitted by different components of a distributed system.
-This would make logs significantly more valuable in distributed systems.
+However, nothing fundamentally prevents logs from adopting the same context propagation concepts.
+When logs contain trace context identifiers (such as trace and span ids or user-defined baggage) it results in much richer correlations between logs, metrics, and traces, as well as correlations between logs emitted by different components of distributed systems.
+This makes distributed system logs significantly more valuable.

 This is one of the promising evolutionary directions for observability tools.
-Standardizing log correlation with traces and metrics, adding support for distributed context propagation for logs, unification of source attribution of logs, traces and metrics will increase the individual and combined value of observability information for legacy and modern systems.
+Standardizing log correlation with traces and metrics, adding support for distributed context propagation for logs, unification of source attribution of logs, traces and metrics increases the individual and combined value of observability information for legacy and modern systems.
 This is the vision of OpenTelemetry's collection of logs, traces and metrics:

 ![Unified Collection Diagram](img/unified-collection.png)

-We emit logs, traces and metrics in a way that is compliant with OpenTelemetry data models, send the data through OpenTelemetry Collector, where it can be enriched and processed in a uniform manner.
-For example, Collector can add to all telemetry data coming from a Kubernetes Pod several attributes that describe the pod and it can be done automatically using [k8sprocessor](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/processor/k8sprocessor?tab=doc) without the need for the Application to do anything special.
+OpenTelemetry emits logs, traces and metrics in a way that is compliant with OpenTelemetry data models, sending the data through OpenTelemetry Collector, where it is enriched and processed in a uniform manner.
+For example, Collector can add several attributes to telemetry data coming from Kubernetes Pods that describe the Pods.
+This can be done automatically today using [k8sprocessor](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/processor/k8sprocessor?tab=doc) without the need for the Application to do anything special.
 Most importantly such enrichment is completely uniform for all 3 signals.
 The Collector guarantees that logs, traces and metrics have precisely the same attribute names and values describing the Kubernetes Pod that they come from.
-This enables exact and unambiguous correlation of the signals by the Pod in the backend.
+This enables exact and unambiguous correlation of metrics, traces, and logs originating from Kubernetes Pods.

-For traces and metrics OpenTelemetry defines a new API that application developers must use to emit traces and metrics.
+For traces and metrics OpenTelemetry defined a new API that application developers must use to emit traces and metrics.

 For logs we did not take the same path.
 We realized that there is a much bigger